(1) the name, address, and occupation of each employee;

 (2) the rate of pay, and the amount paid each pay period to each employee;

-(3) the hours worked each day and each workweek by the employee, including for all employees paid at piece rate, the number of pieces completed at each piece rate;
+(3) the hours worked each day and each workweek by the employee;

-(7) other information the commissioner finds necessary and appropriate to enforce sections 177.21 to 177.435.
-The records must be kept for three years in the premises where an employee works except each employer subject to sections 177.41 to 177.44, and while performing work on public works projects funded in whole or in part with state funds, the records must be kept for three years after the contracting authority has made final payment on the public works project.
+(5) other information the commissioner finds necessary and appropriate to enforce sections 177.21 to 177.35.
+The records must be kept for three years in or near the premises where an employee works except each employer subject to sections 177.41 to 177.44, and while performing work on public works projects funded in whole or in part with state funds, the records must be kept for three years after the contracting authority has made final payment on the public works project.

-(c) The commissioner may fine an employer up to $1,000 for each failure to maintain records as required by this section, and up to $5,000 for each repeated failure.
+(b) The commissioner may fine an employer up to $1,000 for each failure to maintain records as required by this section.
 This penalty is in addition to any penalties provided under section 177.32, subdivision 1.
 In determining the amount of a civil penalty under this subdivision, the appropriateness of such penalty to the size of the employer's business and the gravity of the violation shall be considered.